hellohaptik/docs_haptik/docs/bot-builder/basic/creating-nodes.md

 Bot Builders can take advantage of an easy-to-use JSON picker in the bot says section to build the HSL using parameters from the output JSON.

 The output node also allows you to collect non mandatory entities that might be needed to proceed in the chat flow.
+Because the entity is non mandatory there will be no reprompts if the user enters an incorrect value.

 ![RHS of Output Node](assets/bot-builder-nodes/output-node.png)